 (or returning to practice):

 - Simply drop in to a class.
-Twist Yoga offers Basics, Gentle Flow, Yin and Hatha classes (see our Schedule for times) for those interested in a basic, entry into your yoga practice.
-For a very gentle, barely physical yoga experience, consider dropping in to Friday night’s Restorative Class.
+Twist Yoga Edmonds offers Basics, Gentle Flow, Yin and Hatha classes (see our Schedule for times) for those interested in a basic, entry into your yoga practice.
+For a very gentle, barely physical yoga experience, consider dropping in to Friday night’s Restorative Class in Edmonds.
+Twist Yoga Shoreline also offers yin, in addition to its heated offerings.
 For those new to the studio, we offer a new student special of $39 for 30 days of unlimited yoga.

 - Register for one of our Intro Programs.
 For those wishing to have a more comprehensive introduction (or to fine tune your existing practice), Intro to Yoga begins the first Thursday of every other month at 7pm.
 Preregistration is necessary for our Intro offerings, as they always fill.
 Register for Intro to Yoga Series.